WFNZ (AM): Top 40

 By the 1960s, WAYS was Charlotte's lowest-rated station.
 Its studios were in such bad shape, cats were needed to control the rodents.
 Stan and Sis Kaplan of Boston bought WAYS in May 1965 for $550,000.
-Beginning in June of that year, "61 Big WAYS" aired an energetic Top 40 format which was considered by older residents to be "an alien sound in the Carolinas."
-It went to #1, surpassing longtime leader 1110 WBT, eventually becoming one of the highest-rated Top 40 stations in the country.
+Beginning in June of that year, "61 Big WAYS" aired an energetic Top 40 format which was considered by older residents to be "an alien sound in the Carolinas".
+It went to number one, surpassing longtime leader WBT, eventually becoming one of the highest-rated Top 40 stations in the country.

 One reason was the Treasure Hunt, where people had to listen to clues from "Mr. Treasure" (Jack Gale) telling them how to find a $1,000 coupon.
 News director C. Michael Blackwell would interview winners.
 Personalities included John Kilgo, Jack Pride, Tom Kinard, Jack Armstrong, Pete Ray of "The Pete Ray-D-O Show", Dick Blanchard, and Long John Silver.
 WAYS jocks who went on to greater fame included Morton Downey Jr., actor Jay Thomas, and Robert Murphy (who had success in Chicago).
 Eventually, the morning show was simulcast on both WAYS and sister FM WROQ.
 Larry Sprinkle, now a WCNC-TV morning weather personality, also worked at the stations.
 They were known for lampooning The PTL Club with Bill Taker of the Pass the Loot Club.

-Talk Radio and Oldies
+Talk radio and oldies

-However, due to rising popularity of music on FM radio, ratings for the station dropped, and in September 1982, WAYS changed formats to a hybrid news talk/adult contemporary format.
+However, due to rising popularity of music on FM radio, ratings for the station dropped, and on September 6, 1982, WAYS changed formats to a hybrid news talk/adult contemporary format.
 WAYS would continue to simulcast Murphy's morning show, but much of the programming would come from ABC's Talkradio network.
 WAYS was one of 24 affiliates carrying programming from KABC and KGO such as Michael Jackson, Dr. Irene Kassoria, Dr. Toni Grant and Owen Spann.
-John Kilgo's "Inside Sports" continued from 6 to 8 P.M.
+John Kilgo's "Inside Sports" continued from 6 to 8 pm.
 The ratings continued to slide.

-In August 1984, the station switched its call sign to WROQ (AM) and flipped back to Top 40.
-It simulcast its sister station WROQ-FM (now WNKS) in morning and afternoon drive times.
+On August 20, 1984, the station switched its call sign to WROQ (AM) and flipped back to Top 40.
+It simulcast its sister station WROQ-FM in morning and afternoon drive times, while airing automated music in other time periods.
 In June 1986, it changed its calls to WAES (a phonetic version of the old call letters).
 It broadcast an oldies format, briefly bringing back its old "61 Big WAYS" moniker.
-Also, in September of that year, the Kaplans sold the stations for $15 million to CRB Broadcasting, which would then sell them to Adams Radio in July 1988, then to Tenore Broadcasting in March 1989.
+Also, in September of that year, the Kaplans sold the stations for $13 million to CRB Broadcasting, which would then sell them to Adams Radio in July 1988, then to Tenore Broadcasting in March 1989.